philharmoniedeparis/mimo/README.md

 # MIMO ( Musical Instruments Museum Online )
 http://www.mimo-international.com

-This section provides tools, data and information about MIMO and how new museums can join MIMO ( see "harvesting" )
+This section provides tools, data and information about MIMO and how new museums can join MIMO ( see "harvesting" folder )

-This section gives information regarding the access of MIMO vocabulary using linked open technology.
+Below you'll find specific information on the linked open data access to MIMO Vocabulary.

 ## SPARQL endpoint